SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
-layout: post
+layout:post
-title: How To Automate Sending New Emails From Gmail To A Google Sheet Using Zapier!
+title:How To Automate Sending New Emails From Gmail To A Google Sheet Using Zapier!
 ---
 ## Introduction